Marking Stamp "Sterling", Bent Shank, .75mm

 Use custom stamps to show customers the quality of your work and to keep your business top-of-mind every time they put on or take off their jewelry.
 Choose straight stamps for flat items and bent stamps for curved pieces such as the inside of ring shanks.

-Here's how to order your stamps accurately the first time, every time.
+Please visit our Impressions page for detailed pricing and ordering information.
 These high-quality, hand-cut stamps are skillfully handcrafted to deliver sharp, precise marking.

 • Superior-quality tool steel stamps are quench-hardened and tempered.